dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

   ```

 ## Connect to Healthy Peers
-To keep your full node up to date, connect to healthy peers that have the latest state of the network.
-Request a list of healthy peers for your deployment from a [Live Peer Node](/infrastructure_providers-network/resources#live-peer-nodes) provider.
+To keep your full node up to date, connect to healthy peers with the latest state of the network.
+Request a list of healthy peers for your deployment from a [Live Peer Node](../infrastructure_providers-network/resources#live-peer-node-providers) provider.

-From a list of healthy peers you retrieve from peer node provider, choose any 5 for your node to query for the latest state.
+From the list of healthy peers that you retrieve from peer node provider, choose any 5 for your node to query for the latest state.
 Add a comma-separated list of those peer addresses to the `persistent_peers` field in your `config.toml`, like in the following example:

 ```yaml
 # config.toml